-NOTE: We do not provide support for setting up or installing an email server.
-You set up user authentication and your fax line access dial out number on 7-2 Company Information.
+NOTE: Sage does not provide support for setting up or installing an email server.
+You set up user authentication and your fax line access dial out number on the 7-1 Company Information window.

 About setting up emailing and faxing through Sage 100 Contractor